Marius-Juston/POE-Robot-Project/README.md

 To use IntelliJ you can just add the wpilib [right here](./POE%20Testing%20Environment/build/jars) in the project settings (top right button) as a library named lib.

-To use the Intellij toString template that uses the String.format instead of concatenation folow theses setps: Open a java class -> press Alt + Insert or Right Click the Generate -> toString() -> Settings -> Templates -> + -> <Name of Template> -> then copy paste the contents of "toString intellij autogeneration.txt" into the blank template.
+To use the Intellij toString template that uses the String.format instead of concatenation folow theses setps: Open a java class -> press Alt + Insert or Right Click the Generate -> toString() -> Settings -> Templates -> + -> Name the Template (Usually "String format") -> then copy paste the contents of "toString intellij autogeneration.txt" into the blank template.